Board of Managers

 Appointed: Director 2019

-Highlights: Ms. Marsh is the former Chief Investment Officer and Treasurer of the University of Pittsburgh where she was responsible for managing the assets and liabilities of the University and its endowment.
+Highlights: Amy K. Marsh is the former Chief Investment Officer and Treasurer of the University of Pittsburgh where she was responsible for managing the assets and liabilities of the University and its endowment.
 Ms. Marsh is actively engaged with several Pennsylvania non-profit organizations, including the Sewickley Academy, where she is a Trustee Emerita and serves on the Endowment, Finance and Audit committees.
 She also is engaged with the Claude Worthington Benedum Foundation, the Pittsburgh Foundation, and the Pittsburgh Symphony Orchestra as a member of their respective investment committees.
 Ms. Marsh is a past director of the board of the Federal Farm Credit Bank Funding Corporation and is a current director of the board for two institutional investor funds managed by Global Forest Partners LP.
 In addition to her extensive financial and endowment management experience, Ms. Marsh brings to the Boards a keen interest in education, development, and the mission and legacy of Milton and Catherine Hershey.

 - Chief Investment Officer and Treasurer, University of Pittsburgh